pbinkley/microcopying_1940/index.markdown

-being, first of all, to find out what is, broadly speaking, the present state of scholarship in those different fields, and secondly, what was being done so far as we knew in those fields, and thirdly, what remained to be done and how far it was <span style="page" id="page205">[p.205]</span> possible to do it with existing facilities.
+being, first of all, to find out what is, broadly speaking, the present state of scholarship in those different fields, and secondly, what was being done so far as we knew in those fields, and thirdly, what remained to be done and how far it was <span class="page" id="page205">[p.205]</span> possible to do it with existing facilities.
 The results were
 tabulated and still exist, and of course I can't promise, I am not the head of the Huntington Library, but I believe they